mikeroyal/Unreal-Engine-Guide/README.md

 [Infer](https://fbinfer.com/) is a static analysis tool for Java, C++, Objective-C, and C. Infer is written in [OCaml](https://ocaml.org/).

+[Rider] (https://www.jetbrains.com/rider/) is a .NET IDE that also have integration for Unreal Engine and C++ made by Jetbrains.

 # Python Development
 [Back to the Top](https://github.com/mikeroyal/Unreal-Engine-Guide#table-of-contents)